jhauraw/jw-com-jekyll/resume/index.md

 </ul>

 ## Jhaura Wachsman
-## Web Developer

-Experienced modern web developer mining the technical possibilities of the Internet to its full capacity, while pushing the limits in order to create excellent user experiences and profitable bottom lines.
+## Entrepreneur, PHP Developer, Internet Marketer

+Jhaura Wachsman is an Internet Entrepreneur with core skills in start-up founding, PHP development (Laravel), and Internet Marketing.

-Specialized in communication, team leading and excellence in work ethic.
+Specialized in communication, team leading, and excellence in work ethic.

-Currently seeking contract/project work to mastermind excellent code for an awesome company aligned with modern web technologies.
-Let's connect.

 **Contact**